Elementary Teaching

 For Elementary Teaching students, any TEACH_ED Methods course can also fulfill this overlay requirement: TEACH_ED 311-0, TEACH_ED 312-0, TEACH_ED 323-0, and TEACH_ED 326-0.

-Students who wish to be licensed as teachers must apply to the SESP Teacher Preparation Program.
-This program is approved by the Illinois State Board of Education.
+Students who wish to be licensed as teachers must apply to the SESP Teacher Education Program.
+Elementary Teaching within the program is approved by the Illinois State Board of Education.
 Completion of the courses alone does not result in licensure, nor is licensure required for completion of the SESP degree.

 Application and Admission

-Students apply to the Teacher Preparation Program by the fall of their third year.
-To be admitted, they must have a minimum overall GPA of 2.5 and a minimum GPA of 3.0 in the subject-area courses in the fields of Physical, Life, and Earth and Space Sciences, Civics and Government, Economics, Geography, Literature and Fine Arts, Historical Studies, and Mathematics/Statistics chosen from SESP and the Weinberg College of Arts and Sciences.
-Additional admissions requirements include two letters of recommendation and responses to selected essay prompts.
-Students must be eligible for entrance to the program no later than the end of fall quarter of their third year.
+Students completing a teacher licensure pathway as an undergraduate apply to the Teacher Education Program by the fall of their third year.
+To be admitted, candidates must have a minimum overall GPA of 2.5 and a minimum GPA of 3.0 in the subject-area courses in the fields of Physical, Life, and Earth and Space Sciences, Civics and Government, Economics, Geography, Literature and Fine Arts, Historical Studies, and Mathematics/Statistics chosen from SESP and the Weinberg College of Arts and Sciences.
+Additional admissions requirements include a letter of recommendation and a response to a selected essay prompt.

 Clinical Experience

-Students in the Teacher Preparation Program complete two clinical experiences: a school practicum (typically during fall of the last year); and student teaching (typically during winter of the last year).
+Students in the Teacher Education Program complete two clinical experiences: a school practicum (typically during fall of the last year); and student teaching (typically during winter of the last year).

-To be eligible for the clinical experiences, students must have met the GPA requirements for and been admitted to the Teacher Preparation Program.
-Students need to be on track to have completed a minimum of 9 courses in the elementary teaching subject area by the end of the practicum term for placement with a teacher mentor at a local school.
+To be eligible for the clinical experiences, students must have met the GPA requirements for and been admitted to the Teacher Education Program.
+Students need to be on track to have completed a minimum of 9 courses in the elementary teaching subject area by the end of the practicum term for field-site placement with a department or mentor teacher at a local school.
 Additionally, students must be available to begin the practicum at the start of the field-site placement’s academic school year.
 Please note that the students’ practicum/student teaching field-site placement can be postponed, stopped or withdrawn due to concerns over their health or academic or professional performance.
+Adjustments to the timing of a clinical experience may be made on an individual case-by-case basis based on determined need; for example, those with an athletics scheduling conflict.

 Student teaching involves full-time placement in a local school for the entire quarter.
 Teacher candidates attend an evening seminar (TEACH_ED 387-0 Student Teaching: Elementary).
 The internship and seminar together earn 4 units.
 No other courses are taken concurrently.
 Teacher candidates are evaluated by their school mentor, a Northwestern supervisor, and the seminar instructor.